VimsecAu/kb/m365/baselines/powerbi.md

 Power BI can allow users to copy and paste visuals from Power BI reports as static images into external applications.
 This could represent a data security risk in some contexts.
-The company must evaluate whether this represents risk for its data artifacts and whether to turn this off in the Export and Sharing Settings.
+The organisation must evaluate whether this represents risk for its data artifacts and whether to turn this off in the Export and Sharing Settings.